ing-bank/probatus/CONTRIBUTING.md

     - model - model trained in scikit-learn framework
     - credit_data - pandas DataFrame with features and targets
     - X - array/list with names of featuers
-    - Y - string with name of the target variables
+    - y - string with name of the target variables
     - Other necessary parameters are allowed, but they need to be predefined
 * An example in pseudocode of a function generating the features is as follows: